derekasola/Derekasola.github.io/essays/SemanticUI.md

 Conclusion:
 ---

 Semantic ui has proven to be useful when needing a quick ui set up without having to spend all the time moving things around the page with css.
+Having the auto css makes it very convenient.
+My favorite part of semantic is all the icons they allow you to use.
+I will be looking forward to using semantic in the future on my own projects.